ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 | Name | The subnet name.
 Click the name to access the subnet details. |
 | Type | The type of subnet: primary or portable. |
 | Description | The description of the subnet. |
 {: caption="Table 2.
-Network interface - Subnet details" caption-side="top"}
+Network interface - Subnet details" caption-side="bottom"}
 {: class="simple-tab-table"}
 {: #vlan-table1}
 {: tab-title="Subnet details"}